omar0141/om_console/README.md

 - The console is currently optimized for wide screens.
 Mobile screen support is in development.
 - HTTP requests can only be copied as raw data.
 Support for copying as form data is planned for future releases.
-- Search in http requests still under development.
+- Search functionality in HTTP requests is still under development.

 ## Contributing